friedererdmann/pymxs_stubs/overview.md

 - Guessing Signatures
   - Script in `guess_signatures.py` to run a Python method over and over again parsing Error Messages to see what the expected signature is
   - Doesn't seem feasible at the moment
+- Manually authored pyi files
+  - A number of people have started writing pyi files from scratch
+  - The system should allow to have a place to push manually written pyi files and merge them in
+  - e.g. check for good hand written doc strings or fixes to signatures (needs a model to describe changes)
 - Per class inspection:
 ```python
 node = pymxs.runtime.box